 Introduction to the formal and expressive aspects of twoand three-dimensional art through intellectual and experiential exploration of basic principles and elements of visual art.
 An overview of the principal periods of art history and primary art historical issues will be included in the coursework.
 Previous art training not necessary.
-Prerequisite/ corequisite: ENG 093 or ENG 096 or with concurrency.
+Prerequisite: Eligibility for ENG\ 096.

-ART 101 ART HISTORY I
+ART\ 101 ART HISTORY I